GooFit/GooFit/docs/documentation.md

-Basic PDFs are relatively straightforward: They take one or more observables and one or more parameters, and implement operations that are in some sense ‘atomic’ - they do not combine several functions in any way.
-Usually they have a reasonably well-known given name, for example “the threshold function” or “a polynomial”.
+Basic PDFs are relatively straightforward: They take one or more observables and one or more parameters, and implement operations that are in some sense ‘atomic' - they do not combine several functions in any way.
+Usually they have a reasonably well-known given name, for example "the threshold function" or "a polynomial".
 The canonical example is the Gaussian PDF.

 - GooFit::ArgusPdf